Getting Started

 # Run the Python integration tests

-cd central
+cd central_py

 python -m pytest tests/test_integration.py -v